F&W ECOL 001 Cooperative Education/Co-op in Forest & Wildlife Ecology, 1 cr.

 Pre-Reqs: Forestry 100 or college level plant ecology course

-F&W ECOL 515 Renewable Resources Policy, 3 cr, Professor Rissman, offered Spring (beginning Spring 2013).
+F&W ECOL 515 Natural Resources Policy, 3 cr, Professor Rissman, offered Spring.

 F&W ECOL 531 Natural Resource Economics, 3 cr, primary department: Agricultural & Applied Economics.

 Course Description: Economic concepts and tools relating to management and use of natural resources, including pricing principles, cost-benefit analysis, equity, externalities, economic rent, renewable and nonrenewable resources, and resource policy issues.

 Pre-Reqs: Econ 301 and Math 211, or equiv